 Stay at: Ton Barn – The Cottage | Sleeps: 4 guests plus 1 dog

 Walks in Mid Wales

 Mid Wales is the holiday destination for you if you are planning to do some serious, long-distance mountain walking.
 It's a region of wild open spaces like no other characterised by the Brecon Beacons National Park, home to the Black Mountains, the Black Mountain, Pen-y-Fan and Fforest Fawr.
 This is the place for pure wilderness, a place where you can leave behind the crowds of the cities and live life to the max.
-For the best walks, circular walks and national trails in Mid Wales, read on.
+For the best walks in Mid Wales, read on.

 Distance: 95 miles

 With some of the finest views in the National Park, and the best hikes in Wales, The Beacons Way is a stunning 95-mile route cutting through the Brecon Beacons.
 Passing through some of Wales' most picturesque villages, including Llanthony and Crickhowell, the route is a great way to explore the best of the National Park.
 The Beacons Way can be split into eight days, but each daily route can be shortened further for a delightful afternoon stroll or a challenging mountain walk in Wales.